its-x3non/r3source-old/docs/_posts/2023-11-1-general-update.md

 # 11/1/2023 - General Udpate!
 ### 9:32 PM PST
 - General Fixups n such
+- Added "Updates" Layout (Shown in this page)
 - To-do:
   - Add some resources (still)